Many Bible readers believe that the prophet Ezekiel describes an invasion of Israel led by Russia.

 “Son of man, set your face toward Gog, of the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him … After many days you will be mustered.
 In the latter years you will go against the land that is restored from war, the land whose people were gathered from many peoples upon the mountains of Israel, which had been a continual waste.
 Its people were brought out from the peoples and now dwell securely, all of them.
 (Ezekiel 38:2,8)

 The Hebrew word translated “chief” is Rosh and some versions describe the invader as “Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal” (e.g., Revised Version, 1885).
-Many interpreters take Rosh to be Russia; some go so far as to identify Meshech with Moscow and Tubal with Tobolsk.
+Some 19th Century interpreters took ‘Rosh’ to be Russia; some went as far as to identify Meshech with Moscow and Tubal with Tobolsk.

 However, there is little linguistic support for any of this.
 Rosh is a common Hebrew word which occurs 599 times in the Old Testament, and is translated as “chief”, “head”, “top”, “beginning”, etc., in every case in most English Bibles.
 Meshech and Tubal were grandsons of Noah (Genesis 10:1-2) and their descendants are thought to have settled around the Black Sea area in what is now Turkey and Georgia.
 The early Jewish historian Josephus (Jos.Ant.1.6) identifies Magog with Scythia (north of the Black Sea), Meshech with the Mushki people of Anatolia (central Turkey), and Tubal with Iber (modern Spain), although the latter seems unlikely.